 6) Chester, England

 Also awash with a 200 years of hair-raising history, Chester is a quaint city whose walls hold a treasure trove of supernatural stories.
-Stroll through Chester’s streets of timbered medieval buildings, see the original Roman City Walls and take a trip to the iconic Chester Zoo, which is hosting an enchanting event for Halloween 2016, complete with animals, acrobats and musicians.
+Stroll through Chester’s streets of timbered medieval buildings, see the original Roman City Walls and take a trip to the iconic Chester Zoo, which is hosting The Enchantment of Chester Zoo event for Halloween 2017, complete with animals, acrobats and musicians.

-There are also many ghost tours which explore this city’s murky past – frightfully good fun for Halloween!
+If you fancy taking a trip back in time, there are also many ghost tours which explore this city’s murky past.

 Where’s your favourite place to spend Halloween?
 Let us know in the comment box below!